Updated: May 30, 2025

 According to many reports, Porto is at the start of a real estate boom.
 With big growth in the industrial and tech sectors in the city, as well as an increase in tourists visiting via the international Francisco Sá Carneiro Airport and public spending, there is all the reason to believe that the price of a property in Porto will continue to rise.
 You will find many types of property in Porto, including many fabulous luxury homes.
 It is expected that in the coming years, the price of a property in Porto will increase considerably.

-If you buy outside the center, you will also find cheap houses for sale in Porto, Portugal.
+If you buy outside the center, you will also find cheap houses for sale in Porto, Portugal, particularly if you look for properties away from the coast.

-Bear in mind that the property market in Portugal is fragmented – for example, there is no Zillow Portugal, and there is no one place to find property.
-Checking real estate websites and setting up email alerts can only get you so far, giving you a flavor of what is out there.
+The property market in Portugal is fragmented – for example, there is no Zillow Portugal, and there is no one place to find property.
+Checking real estate websites and setting up email alerts can only get you so far, giving you a taste of what is out there.

-You will also find stunning luxury homes in and around Porto.
+You will also find stunning luxury Porto homes for sale in and around the city.
 If you are thinking about buying luxury homes here, the prices will be higher, but compared to other Western European cities, you should find luxury homes to be quite reasonably priced.
 You can easily get an idea of the types of luxury homes online before working with a buyer’s agent to focus your search on properties that meet your requirements.

 A buyer’s agent works exclusively for the buyer, helping them buy a property and making the buying process as stress-free as possible.
-They will also help guide you through the negotiation phase, ensuring the price you are given is guaranteed accurate.
+They will also help guide you through the negotiation phase, ensuring the price you are given is guaranteed to be accurate.
 The real estate agent works for the seller, helping them sell their property for the best price possible, meaning that there is a conflict of interest.
-When making a foreign investment in Porto properties, we recommend working with real estate professionals deemed reliable.
+When making an investment in Porto properties, we recommend working with real estate professionals who are deemed reliable.

 Many expats who live in Porto stay in the central districts of the city, although those who prefer to be by the beach live in areas such as Foz do Douro.